 Download your copy of Midwest MicroDevices MEMS foundry capabilities now.

 Demand for design innovation and feature evolution has intensified.
 The end-use customer now demands a shift from sensor fusion to data fusion.
-Everything communicates with everything else in real time, and follow up activities need be set once by human decision-making and data analysis and then not require an operator in the loop.
+Everything communicates with everything else in real time, and follow up activities need be set only once by human decision-making and data analysis and then not require an operator in the loop.

 Midwest MicroDevices is proud to play an important role in enabling the Next Generation of wireless data fusion sensors.
 The capabilities for data fusion within your new products will define your role, as well as success, in the global communications network that is rapidly evolving.